-If a student changes programs, all courses that can be applied to the new program are used in all SAP calculations (CGPA, completion rate and maximum timeframe), including courses with grades of D, W or F. Courses that are not in the new program are excluded from all SAP calculations.
-Courses that may be included in the new program as electives will be made with advisement of the VP of Campus and Operations or campus or Academic Director.
+If a student changes programs, all required courses that are applied to the new program are used in all SAP calculations (CGPA, completion rate and maximum timeframe), including courses with grades of D, W, or F. Courses that are not applied to the new program are excluded from all SAP calculations.
+Elective courses that may be included in the new program will be made with the advisement of an Academic Director or Advisor and reviewed by the CAO or VP.